-40 Years Ago: The Beatles Offered $30 Million to Reunite
+When the Beatles Were Offered $30 Million to Reunite

 For a few years, Los Angeles-based concert promoter Bill Sargent had made motions towards the idea of a reunion, offering up $10 million in 1974, but on Jan.
 16, 1976, he upped the ante to $30 million.

 By the spring, Sargent pushed the payday up to $50 million.
-In the April 5, 1976 issue of People magazine, an unnamed "top-level rock functionary” is quoted as saying “I know for a fact that George, John [Lennon] and Ringo [Starr] have talked among themselves about a reunion, and their attorneys say it is possible.
+In the April 5, 1976 issue of People magazine, an unnamed "top-level rock functionary" said: “I know for a fact that George, John [Lennon] and Ringo [Starr] have talked among themselves about a reunion, and their attorneys say it is possible.
 But they would rather go with someone less carnival-like than Sargent.”

-One other offer would come in that year when Saturday Night Live producer Lorne Michaels famously offered the band $3,000 stating, “You can divide it anyway you want.
+One other offer would come in that year, as Saturday Night Live producer Lorne Michaels famously promised the Beatles just $3,000 to reform: "You can divide it anyway you want.
 If you want to give Ringo less, that’s up to you.”
 They almost took him up on that one.

 Why the Beatles Hated One of Their Own LPs